demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-get-scan-status

 ***
-Requires security manager authentication.
+Requires security manager role.
 Get the status of a specific scan in Tenable.sc.

 #### Base Command